HyperKat/ws-navigator_0.5/README.md

 This is my first version of a push/pull menu as modul for joomla 3... for 3d content flip effect you need to wrapp your content, see example index.php of the protostar template.

-see an example of the menu in action on : http://ws-navigator.kl-marketing.de
+an example of the menu in action: http://ws-navigator.kl-marketing.de

-Don't rename the wrapper classes...

-add style settings for the mp-levels to modul settings (example own background-colors for each mp-level) -> Done
+add fieldsets, "Template & Trigger", to configure and style the menu (example own background-colors for each mp-level, font-color etc. ) -> Done

 add language to empty labels/fields -> Done

-add menu-effect option to modul-administration -> Done

-add font-color field to modul-administration -> Done

 add level preview -> Done

 Next steps
   1. add responsive design to the menu css -> in progress
-  2. building a complete template for the modules
+  2. building a complete template for the modules - in progress
   3. fix all bugs that we'll find
   4. convert js to $